Which acne products are safe to use during pregnancy and breastfeeding? We're here to answer that question for you!

-The biggest no-no is Accutane – it's absolutely NOT okay for pregnant women to take Accutane (The same goes for most oral antibiotics).
-If you're wondering about the safety of azelaic acid, benzoyl peroxide, salicylic acid and more, read on.
+The biggest no-no is Accutane – it's NOT okay for pregnant women to take Accutane (The same goes for most oral antibiotics).
+Read on if you're wondering about the safety of azelaic acid, benzoyl peroxide, salicylic acid, and more.

-First, let’s talk about topical retinoids — examples of topical retinoids used in acne treatment are Adapalene (DifferinTM 0.1% gel, ProactivMDTM) and Retinoic acid (Tretinoin).
-The amount of topical retinoid absorbed into the skin is quite low, but there are four published case reports of birth defects associated with topical Tretinoin use (Which are consistent with retinoid embryopathy).
+Examples of topical retinoids used in acne treatment are Adapalene (DifferinTM 0.1% gel, ProactivMDTM) and Retinoic acid (Tretinoin).
+The amount of topical retinoid absorbed into the skin is relatively low.
+Still, there are four published case reports of birth defects associated with topical Tretinoin use (Which are consistent with retinoid embryopathy).
 The role of the topical retinoid in these cases remains controversial, as two prospective studies that examined use during the first trimester of pregnancy (With 96 and 106 women) didn't find an increased risk of major malformations or evidence of retinoid embryopathy.
-However, most dermatologists believe that until more data is collected, women should NOT be encouraged to use topical retinoids during pregnancy.
+However, most dermatologists believe that until more data is collected, women should NOT use topical retinoids during pregnancy.

-How about benzoyl peroxide?
 When benzoyl peroxide is applied topically, only 5% is absorbed through the skin, and then it is completely metabolized to benzoic acid within the skin and excreted unchanged in the urine.
-No studies on the use of this preparation in pregnant patients have been published — however, systemic effects on a pregnant woman and her child would not be expected and therefore the use of this product during pregnancy would not be of concern.
+No studies on the use of this preparation in pregnant patients have been published — however, systemic effects on a pregnant woman and her child would not be expected.
+Therefore the use of this product during pregnancy would not be of concern.

-Here's what we know about salicylic acid: It's an FDA-cleared anti-acne ingredient used in concentrations of 0.5%-2%.
-A number of studies have been published in which researchers examined the outcomes of women who had taken low-dose acetylsalicylic acid during pregnancy —there was no increase in the baseline risk of adverse events (Such as major malformations, preterm birth or low birth weight).
-No studies have been conducted in pregnancy on topical use, but as such a relatively small proportion is absorbed through the skin, it is unlikely to pose any risk to a developing baby.
+Here's what we know about salicylic acid: It's an FDA-cleared anti-acne ingredient in concentrations of 0.5%-2%.
+Several studies have been published in which researchers examined the outcomes of women who had taken low-dose acetylsalicylic acid during pregnancy.
+There was no increase in the baseline risk of adverse events (Such as major malformations, preterm birth, or low birth weight).
+No studies have been conducted in pregnancy on topical use.
+Still, as such a relatively small proportion is absorbed through the skin, it is unlikely to pose any risk to a developing baby.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.